Strategies for Preventing Alzheimer's Disease

 Physical exercise, mental stimulation through games and puzzles, social engagement, and yoga or Tai Chi are some activities that can help keep the brain healthy and reduce the risk of Alzheimer's.

-By engaging in physical exercise, mental stimulation, social engagement, and stress management, you can help reduce your risk of developing Alzheimer's disease.
+By engaging in physical exercise, mental stimulation, social engagement, and stress management, you can help reduce your risk of developing some form of dementia.

 Challenging the brain's ability more regularly is important, even if someone does not want to learn something new.
 Increasing skills and knowledge of something already done can help keep the brain functioning well.